 When the presents have been opened and dinner is through, here are some things to do in Memphis to keep you entertained on Christmas Day.

-You can visit Beale Street.
+One option is that you can visit Beale Street.
 Even on Christmas Day, the heart of Memphis nightlife doesn't skip a beat.
-While not everything will be open, you can still get a bite to eat, a drink or two, and enjoy live music at some of Beale's most popular night spots including the Rum Boogie Cafe.
-The Pig on Beale is known for atmosphere and barbecue.
+While not everything will be open, you can still get a bite to eat, a drink or two, and enjoy live music at some of Beale's most popular nightspots including the Rum Boogie Cafe.
+The Pig on Beale is known for its atmosphere and barbecue.